EuroSentiment/example-resources-tagcloud/README.md

 Although this application does not show the full potential of the portal, it can get you started with building your own service or application.

-It is built using Flask and Request, and can be easily deployed to a PaaS such as Heroky.
+It is built using Flask and Request, and can be easily deployed to a PaaS such as Heroku.
 You can see it working here:

 [DEMO on Heroku](http://eurosentiment-resources.herokuapp.com)